bsmith89/longev-mgen/doc/submission.md

 Antonio (UT), and The Jackson Laboratory (TJL) in Bar Harbor, Maine.
 At
-UM and TJL one highly abundant bacterial species was enriched nearly 4-fold in ACA treated mice.
+UM and TJL one highly abundant bacterial species was enriched nearly 4-fold in ACA-treated mice.
 This species, defined at a 97% identity threshold of the 16S rRNA gene V4 region and designated as OTU-1, was classified as a member of the family _Muribaculaceae_ in the order Bacteroidales.
-OTU-1 was also present and abundant at UT but was not significantly more abundant in ACA treated mice relative to controls.
+OTU-1 was also present and abundant at UT but was not significantly more abundant in ACA-treated mice relative to controls.
 Instead, a different _Muribaculaceae_ species, designated OTU-4, was found to be highly abundant and enriched 4-fold in